Josephine (2001 film)

 Josephine is a 2001 English-language Croatian film directed by Rajko Grlić.
 It was shown at several international film festivals in 2001, but was never released to theatres as the production company filed for bankruptcy during the film's post-production.

 Plot

 Jan (Miroslav Vladyka) is a poor but knowledgeable Czech cheesemaker.
-In 1991, the borders of Czechoslovakia are opened, and Jan goes west to fulfill his father's dream – meet and sleep with a girl who resembles Josephine Baker.
-He arrives in Hamburg, where he ends up forced to live in a brothel owned by formed actor Spike (Giancarlo Esposito), and falls in love with East German dancer Al (Maria Schrader).
+In 1991, the borders of Czechoslovakia are opened, and Jan goes west to fulfill his father's dream, which is to meet and sleep with a girl who resembles Josephine Baker.
+He arrives in Hamburg, where he ends up being forced to live in a brothel owned by formed actor Spike (Giancarlo Esposito), and falls in love with East German dancer Al (Maria Schrader).